zaproxy/zaproxy-website/site/content/supporters.md

 title: Supporters
 layout: supporters
 description: Companies and organisations who have supported ZAP in a variety of ways
-desc_platinum: Long term or ongoing support of core ZAP development.
+desc_platinum: Ongoing support of core ZAP development.
 desc_gold: A significant investment in time or money, equivalent to $8,000 or more.
 desc_silver: An investment in time or money, equivalent to $1,000 or more.
 desc_bronze: An investment in time or money, equivalent to more than $200 and less than $1,000.